Sheep42/prismatic-engine/README.md

 ## Building / Running a Game

 **Disclaimer**: The build process is configured for Linux using make, cmake, and gcc.
-Make sure to update accordingly if running elsewhere.
+You'll need to update accordingly if building on Windows or Mac.

 Make sure that you have first set up the Playdate SDK and have set `$PLAYDATE_SDK_PATH`.